You can now buy a pill over the counter, but a conservative backlash is promoting anti-contraceptive disinformation.

-The Washington Post, June 2024
+The Washington Post, December 2024

-As The Washington Post reports, “far-right conservatives are sowing misinformation that inaccurately characterizes IUDs, emergency contraception, even birth control pills as causing abortion.”
-These anti-contraception campaigns are blocking pro-contraception legislation and promoting anti-contraception measures.
+As The Washington Post reports, “far-right conservatives are sowing misinformation that inaccurately characterizes IUDs, emergency contraception, even birth control pills as causing abortions.”

 2. Undermine contraceptive access funding programs;

-3. Use religious and moral exemption provisions that allow professionals to refuse to provide or sell contraceptives.
+3. Use religious and moral exemption provisions that allow professionals to refuse to provide or sell contraceptives;

 Many politicians and leaders claim to be neutral on contraception — but only on the condition that some common forms of contraception are redefined as abortion, which would potentially be subject to laws that limit or ban abortion.
 Some conservatives are championing non-medical terms such as “pre-implantation chemical abortion,” “abortifacient contraception” or “potential abortifacient.”

-The following chart illustrates this anti-contraceptive battleground (video explainer here):
+The following chart illustrates this anti-contraceptive battleground (video explainer here)

 One challenge is the way “neutrality” is defined.
-Some conservatives and journalists have argued that opposing contraception equates to efforts to make contraceptives illegal.
+Some conservatives and journalists have argued that opposing contraception equates to advancing efforts to make contraceptives illegal.
 In this framing, groups can claim to be “neutral” while running campaigns to prevent people from accessing certain FDA-approved contraceptives.

 A more accurate definition of “neutrality” is to have no positions on contraception, contraceptive methods or the definition of “contraception.”